OHBA-analysis/osl-dynamics/examples/meg_preproc/README.md

 This directory contains Python scripts that run the M/EEG processing pipeline on multiple sessions in parallel using `multiprocessing`.

+For a step-by-step interactive walkthrough, see the [MEG Preprocessing tutorial](https://osl-dynamics.readthedocs.io/en/latest/tutorials_build/0-1_meg_preprocessing.html) in the docs.

 ## Input Data

 The scripts expect data in BIDS format: